ba-st/Stargate/docs/Controllers.md

 For APIs requiring the support of several languages, Stargate offers support to consider `Accept-Language` headers in the content negotiation.
-To enable that the request builder needs to be configured with the supported language tags.
+To enable this, the request builder needs to be configured with the supported language tags.

 ```smalltalk
 builder